benthillerkus/millimeters/README.md

 | Multi Monitor         | ✔️ ||||||
 | Handle Screen Scaling | ✔️ || ✔️ ||||

-[^1]: Will be just a static fallback value, as most browser implement millimeters as 96px/25.4
+[^1]: Will be just a static fallback value, as most browsers implement define 1mm as 96px/25.4

 ## Usage